cglagovich/open-oasis/README.md

 # Fork info
-This is my fork of open-oasis to add MLX support.
+This is my fork of open-oasis to add MLX support!
 Follow all normal instructions and run on mlx with the following:
 ```
 python generate_mlx.py
 ```
+So far this is a pretty basic MLX port - I'm sure there are some interesting perf optimizations I'm leaving on the table.
+Beyond those unknown MLX optimizations and quantization, I'm very interested in KV caching.
+You can see generation slow down dramatically with frame number which should be avoidable with caching.

 ### Timing results:
 The MLX version can be almost 5x faster than torch on CPU.
 I'm measuring on my 2020 M1 Macbook Pro.